I am going to go ahead and warn you, I just purchased a new waffle maker, so get ready for waffle overload.

 I don’t know about you, but I thought I didn’t like waffles for a long time because all I had ever had were frozen waffles.
 In my opinion, frozen waffles leave a lot to be desired, at least the gluten free versions do.
 But real homemade waffles.
 Holy cow.
 I am so in love.

 The first couple waffles I made were all savory, throwing in things like jalapenos, cheddar, diced ham, sweet peppers all kinds of fabulous things.
 When it comes to breakfast I will nearly always choose savory over sweet.
 Until I created these Banana Nut Waffles.
 These are filled with mashed bananas, oats, pecans, a bit of vanilla, and a dose of cinnamon for good measure.
-These waffles have no added sugar, or anything artifical, making them the perfect, healthy way to start your day.
+These Oatmeal Waffles have no added sugar, or anything artifical, making them the perfect, healthy way to start your day.

 I can think of a ton of different ways you could eat these, spread with peanut butter, or dowsed in syrup.
 However, I prefer mine with a little honey nut cream cheese, fresh fruit, and a drizzle of honey.
 Look at that!
 Perfection!